nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-the-sleep-of-silicon.md

 These aren't separate optimizations—they're aspects of a single principle: **systems that survive must metabolize entropy through structure.**

-The graph is the **anatomy**: tensioned vectors that preserve disagreement as load-bearing geometry.
+The graph is the **anatomy**: tessellated mesh held in tension, not a cloud of isolated points.
+The φ-based wobble ensures perfect space-packing—no gaps, no clumps, just continuous navigable surface.
 Retrieval returns not just answers, but the *argument*—high-tension edges surface first because conflict is information, not noise.

 The Dream Cycle is the **physiology**: nightly metabolism that compiles ephemeral experience into permanent structure.
-Sleep isn't downtime; it's the phase transition where chaos becomes order, where logs become lattice.
+Sleep isn't downtime; it's the phase transition where chaos becomes order, where logs crystallize into lattice.

 The Council is the **immune system**: specialized agents with stable identities that evolve without collapsing into sameness.
 The Coherence Gate measures drift and applies corrective force—not to suppress change, but to ensure change respects identity.